How do I get a tutor?

 Academic Success Center | 109 Moon Library | (315) 470-4919 | email@example.com

 There are two different types of tutoring assistance available at ESF: individual/small group and large group tutoring.
-In individual/small group tutoring, up to four students meet with a tutor for a two-hour block of time each week to go over course material.
-Large group tutoring is offered in Biology (fall/spring), General Chemistry (fall/spring), Calculus (fall/spring), and English as a Second Language (fall/spring).
+In individual/small group tutoring, up to five students meet with a tutor for a one-hour block of time each week to go over course material.
+Large group tutoring is offered in Biology (fall/spring), General Chemistry (fall/spring), Calculus (fall/spring), and Organic Chemistry.
 These sessions allow participants to drop-in and receive immediate help with an assignment, clarification of lecture materials, or to ask a quick question.
 No application is necessary - just show up!

 To apply for an individual/small group tutor: